danielgafni/website/www/content/blog/custom-dagster-asset-decorator.md

 tags = ["dagster", "python"]
 +++

 This article is showcasing a surprising way of utilizing `functools.wraps` for building highly customizable and versatile Asset Factories in Dagster.
-Read it in Dagster's [blog](https://dagster.io/blog/unlocking-flexible-pipelines-customizing-asset-decorator).
+Read it on Dagster's [blog](https://dagster.io/blog/unlocking-flexible-pipelines-customizing-asset-decorator).